 Item Name/date Notes Measures approved by: Integrate actions back into project plan, with date and responsibility for completion Residual risks approved by: If accepting any residual high risk, consult the ICO before proceeding.
 DPO advice provided DPO should advise on compliance, step 6 measures and whether processing can proceed.
-Summary of DPO advice: DPO advice accepted or overruled by: Trevor Duplessis 13 November 2019 If overruled, you must explain your reasons the system.
-Access to the softwa limited and defined access by Ma ensures the system is fully audital Personal information collected an criminal offence data and will be s e DPIA that a comprehensive assest re system is restricted to limited nu ilchimp staff for analytical purposest ble and can be removed when no look of processed by the system will not subject to periodic review to ensure the law and the organisation's data mbers of NHSCFA staff with sonly.
-Individual account access onger required. include special category or that it is not kept longer than is Consultation responses reviewed by: If your decision departs from individuals' view, you must explain your reasons Comments: This DPIA will be kept under review by: The DPO should also review ongoing compliance with DPIA
+Summary of DPO advice: DPO advice accepted or overruled by: Trevor Duplessis 13 November 2019 If overruled, you must explain your reasons Comments: - the system.
+Access to the softwa limited and defined access by state e DPIA that a comprehensive asses re system is restricted to limited nu ff for analytical purposes only.
+Indiv can be removed when no longer rec mbers of NHSCFA staff with idual account access ensures criminal offence data and will be s nd processed by the system will not subject to periodic review to ensure the law and the organisation's data that it is not kept longer than is Consultation responses reviewed by: If your decision departs from individuals' view, you must explain your reasons Comments: This DPIA will be kept under The DPO should also review review by: ongoing compliance with DPIA